Looking to buy race bibs for a new or existing event? We’ve got everything you need to make an informed decision.

 Unless you’re thinking of printing on Tyvek.
 Which is a whole different ballgame: you’ll need commercial printers, specialist inks etc…Really not worth saving a few dollars over this.

-Didn’t some vendors used to offer free race bibs?
+Does any vendor offer free race bibs?